Samsung Kies: Versions

-Kies is available in several versions and editions, depending on the specific Samsung device and the OS it is running.
-Kies (currently in version 2.6.4.20043_5) supports devices with Android 2.1 through 4.2.
-Kies3 (version 3.x) supports devices with Android Jelly Bean (4.3 and up).
-Trying to use Kies with newer devices, or Kies3 with older devices results in an error message.
+Kies was available in several versions and editions, depending on the specific Samsung device in question.
+Kies supported devices with Android 2.1 through 4.2.
+Kies3 (version 3.x) supported devices with Android Jelly Bean (4.3 and up).
+Trying to use Kies with newer devices, or Kies3 with older devices would result in an error message.

-There is also a Kies Mini version, which is available only for specific devices such as Samsung Captivate, Infuse, or Vibrant.
-It is used to update these devices' operating systems (OS versions).
+There was also a Kies Mini version, which is available only for specific devices such as Samsung Captivate, Infuse, or Vibrant.
+It was used to update these devices' operating systems (OS versions).
 Though there are both Windows and Macintosh versions of the full Kies product, there is only a Windows version of Kies Mini for most Samsung devices; however, non-Windows users may overcome this limitation by using a Windows virtual machine, installing Kies Mini within it and connecting a Samsung device via USB cable to accomplish the OS update.
 On Windows devices, the file transfer happens via a plug-and-play mode.

 Since 2012, Intel processors mounted the Cache Acceleration Software, which was tuned by system administrators when connected with SSD cards.

 Although Kies connectivity has traditionally been via mini or micro-USB cable (needing some software, and not plug and play), wireless LAN connectivity between a Samsung device on which the Kies Wireless Android app is running, and any Windows or Macintosh computer running the Kies full version, is now also possible.
 The Kies Wireless app also supports wireless connectivity with other devices via the other devices' web browsers.
 All such connectivity, though, must be via a local Wi-Fi connection (and not via cellular 2G, 3G, or 4G data networks) wherein all involved devices are on the same Wi-Fi LAN.

 The full version of Kies may be downloaded from the Samsung Global Download Center or from the download part of an individual mobile device's technical support web page on the Samsung website.
 With few exceptions, it is only the Kies Mini version, and not the full version, that is downloadable from a given Samsung device.

 Smart Switch is part of a technical and commercial strategy finalized to connect all electronics in a unique semi-automation system, which is managed via a smartphone central app of Samsung.

 Alternative software

 Since 2012, most of the Intel product line mounted the Cache Acceleration Software, both as an accelerator and a temporary database in connection with the parallel subsystem named Intel Management Engine (with ring-3 privilege inside the device).

-Although lockstep, simple and oldest Trivial File Transfer Protocol was optimized for a client-server network, far different from a one-to-one and peer-to-peer connection.
+Trivial File Transfer Protocol is a simple lockstep protocol, optimized for a client-server network, rather than a one-to-one and peer-to-peer connection.

-Android File Transfer for Linux is a FOSS app, stable since version 2.2., though FOSS has somewhere (e.g. on GitHub) protected under the copyright law, and subject to file robots.txt mirroring exclusions.
+Android File Transfer for Linux is a FOSS app, stable since version 2.2., though FOSS has somewhere (e.g. on GitHub) protected under copyright law, and subject to file robots.txt mirroring exclusions.